jrandj/redhat/README.md

 1. List, set, and change standard ugo/rwx permissions

     * Permissions are set for the user, group, and others.
 User is the owner of the file or the directory, group is a set of users with identical access defined in `/etc/group`, and others are all other users.
-The types of permission are read, write and execute.
+The types of permission are read, write, and execute.

     * Permission combinations are shown below:
         | Octal Value | Binary Notation | Symbolic Notation | Explanation                           |